Suicide in colleges in the United States: Suicidal ideation

-Suicide attempts
+Stress

 Stress has been shown to be highly correlated with suicide attempts.
-The American College Health Association’s National College Health Assessment noted that 1.1% of college students made an attempt to commit suicide; citing that many other factors such as loneliness, issues within academics, relationships, money problems, and general helplessness play into that statistic.
+The American College Health Association's National College Health Assessment noted that 1.1% of college students made an attempt to commit suicide; citing that many other factors such as loneliness, issues within academics, relationships, money problems, and general helplessness play into that statistic.

-The amount and type of motivations for suicide can vary from student to student, however a common motivation for suicide has been stress.
+The amount and type of motivations for suicide can vary from student to student; however, a common motivation for suicide has been stress.
 In a 2008 physiological study conducted by the Associated Press and MTVU, eight out of ten college students reported a feeling of horrible stress that impacted their grades.
 Another common motivating factor has been issues at home that can impact their academic career.
 Home-based issues can be composed of abuse, starvation, and overall poor living conditions.
 Depression can also be a factor.

 Prevention

 Social support may be key to help prevent suicide in college populations.
 The link between depressive symptoms and hopelessness was shown to be reduced among college students who had high levels of social support.
 Utilizing prevention training for those at colleges likely to interact with students has also been beneficial, as it has led to significant increases in the knowledge and skills needed for suicide prevention.

 Gatekeepers are another form of prevention utilized within some colleges and universities.
-“Gatekeepers” are those people who regularly encounter distressed individuals or groups.
+"Gatekeepers" are those people who regularly encounter distressed individuals or groups.
 On college campuses, these individuals include instructors, students, resident assistants, and other campus life officials.
 Gatekeeper training can teach those involved how to identify suicide warning signs and when and what to do when recognized.
-Peer-led suicide prevention workshops are similar and have also been effective at improving participants’ knowledge about suicide and the resources available.
+Peer-led suicide prevention workshops are similar and have also been effective at improving participants' knowledge about suicide and the resources available.